 Global retail brands need unique, localized sites for each market.
-B2C Commerce helps them easily create and manage additional, geo-specific sites that encompass different customs, cultures, currencies, and languages.
+B2C Commerce is a leader in internationalization and helps customers easily create and manage additional, geo-specific sites that encompass different customs, cultures, currencies, and languages.
 For example, a retailer focusing on the United States, France, and Germany is most likely to have a unique website dedicated to each country.
 Brands can target their content, offers, and products by language, country, region, state, or city.

 Multi Site Management also empowers regional marketing teams with a global reference storefront that lets them build and launch sites quickly with multi-lingual, multi-currency logic.
-Plus, user interfaces are available in English, Chinese, Japanese, French, and Italian.
+Plus, user interfaces are available in English, Chinese, Japanese, French, Italian, Korean, and Portuguese

-B2C Commerce Extensions take brands beyond the website to use digital capabilities across social, mobile, and even in-store channels.
+B2C Commerce APIs take brands beyond the website to use digital capabilities across social, mobile, and even in-store channels.
 These include: